Written by Michael Alarcon for J3 magazine in 2018. J3 is a boutique design magazine, distributed to outlets in the fashion and arts industry.

 SYNGEd!: A Year in the Life of a Dot.com Survivor

 Written by Michael Alarcon as a cover story for the OC Weekly.
-Buy him a drink and he'll tell you about the time Miramax was thinking about turning this article into a script.
-Buy him two drinks and he'll sell the piece to you for a song.
+Buy me a drink and I'll tell you about the time Miramax was talking to me about turning this article into a script.
+Buy me two drinks and I'll sell the piece to you for a song.

-Funny now how it was called “first annual.”
+Funny now how it was called the “first annual.”

-Make no mistake, I never wanted to get rich; most working writers aren't in it for the money, and that's always been fine by me.
+Make no mistake, I never wanted to get rich; most working writers aren't in it for the money, and that included me.
 But I was a few months into my marriage and needed a steady payday as opposed to the irregular freelance checks I skimmed by on as a swinging bachelor.

-After two weeks of interviews and writing pointless features on spec to prove I knew the difference between a first- and a third-person story, I was hired as a content producer for Synge.com: The Ultimate Pop Culture Experience ™.
+After two weeks of interviews and writing pointless features on spec to prove I knew the difference between who to write in first- and a third-person, I was hired as a content producer for Synge.com: The Ultimate Pop Culture Experience ™.

 I'll admit I was pretty proud of myself when I got hired at Synge.
 A few weeks after I started, an editor there told me I had been picked over quite a few talented writers in what she called “a highly competitive race.”